SenteonLLC/senteonllc.github.io/beta/controls.md

 ## Intelligent Setup: Evaluation Phase
 During the Evaluation Phase, an endpoint will be analyzed to determine which controls can be safely implemented without disrupting user experience and network operations.
  > **Note**: For the purposes of this Beta, The Evaluation Phase will complete immediately.
-In the Full Release, evaluation will take up to 2 weeks to gather relevant data and make a decision depending on prior configuration of an endpoint.
+In the Full Release, evaluation will take up to 2 weeks to gather relevant data and make a decision depending on prior configuration of the endpoint.

 ### Steps ###
 1)  Navigate to the `Endpoint Setup` page.